copperwater/xNetHack/doc/xnh-changelog-8.0.md

 - Rock trolls are petrification resistant.
 - When a watchman yells about you picking a lock, the door no longer becomes trapped.
+- New artifact, the Apple of Discord.
+It is a chaotic golden apple that can be invoked to toggle hungerless conflict (as with Big Stick), and makes conflict (from any source) nearly unresistable for monsters if you are carrying it, are currently chaotic, and have been crowned as a chaotic.
+It can be eaten, giving you permanent intrinsic hungering conflict.

 ### Interface changes